 Shopping Guide: Dog Bed For Dogs With Hip Dysplasia

 Hip dysplasia occurs due to a combination of genetic and environmental factors.
-It is generally inherited and can be identified in puppies from as young as 4 months of age.
+It is generally inherited and can be identified in puppies from as young as four months of age.
 The hip joints fail to develop properly, resulting in gradual deterioration and loss of use.
-There are cases of hip dysplasia developing later in life which is usually due to osteoarthritis, which is inflammation and deterioration of the joint cartilage.
+There are cases of hip dysplasia developing later in life, which is usually due to osteoarthritis, which is inflammation and degeneration of the joint cartilage.

 Anti-inflammatory and pain medication may also be prescribed to your dog as a form of management to the pain.
-The choice of dog bed also becomes crucial at this stage, to assist with relief and lessen that inflammation.
+The choice of dog bed also becomes crucial at this stage to help relieve and lessen that inflammation.

 Types of Foams

-When choosing a dog bed that can help with the pain associated with hip dysplasia, looks for the many styles of orthopedic foam mattresses on the market in order to give your dog the best support and comfort for those joints.
-You are best to avoid any beds that are simple canvas or similar material, as they do not cushion the body in the correct way, rather adding to further pressure on the hip joints, especially the raised canvas beds that act as a hammock.
+When choosing a dog bed that can help with the pain associated with hip dysplasia, it looks for the many styles of orthopedic foam mattresses on the marketto give your dog the best support and comfort for those joints.
+You are best to avoid any beds that are pure canvas or similar material, as they do not correctly cushion the body, instead adding to further pressure on the hip joints, especially the raised canvas beds that act as a hammock.
 These may be great to keep your dog off the ground and warmer, but provide no benefits to the position of the hips and spine.
 Orthopedic foam mattresses do correct your dog’s body alignment and can come in either two types of foam, egg-crate foam, and memory foam.

 Egg Crate Foam

-This form of mattress is designed to have lumps and bumps that mimic the look of an egg crate.
+This form of mattress is designed to have lumps and bumps that mimic an egg crate’s look.
 You have probably seen them before in hospitals as they are used for people who have had spinal surgery.
-The design helps with airflow, shock resistance and reduces the burden on pressure points.
+The design helps with airflow, shock resistance, and reduces the burden on pressure points.

-Memory foam is a common occurrence now, in dog and human mattresses alike, and for great reason.
-It allows one to sink into the mattress whilst supporting the joints, correcting the alignment of the spine and hips until one is in the correct position.
+Memory foam is a common occurrence in dogs and human mattresses alike, and for great reason.
+It allows one to sink into the mattress while supporting the joints, correcting the spine’s alignment and hips until one is in the correct position.
 It is comfortable and durable.
-You can consider buying a dog bed with a layer of gel memory foam which helps with heat regulation, keeping body temperatures down whilst relieving those aching joints.
+You can consider buying a dog bed with a layer of gel memory foam, which helps with heat regulation, keeping body temperatures down while relieving those aching joints.

-When choosing a foam mattress, look for other factors that turn a good bed into a great one.
-Loom for the following additional factors that will make life easier and cleaner for you.
+When choosing a foam mattress, look for other factors that turn an excellent bed into a great one—loom for the following additional factors that will make life easier and cleaner for you.

 Other Features to Look For

-Waterproof layers mean that if your dog has an accident or is a dribbler in their sleep you do not have to worry about the integrity of the rest of the mattress.
+Waterproof layers mean that if your dog has an accident or is a dribbler in their sleep,, you do not have to worry about the rest of the mattress’s integrity.

-There is no price that can be put on the comfort of man’s best friend, but it is good to get an idea of pricing when you go to look at dog beds that are specifically designed for dogs with hip dysplasia.
+No price can be put on the comfort of man’s best friend, but it is good to get an idea of pricing when you look at dog beds specifically designed for dogs with hip dysplasia.